 Donovan Warnick, Society for Creative Anachornisms

 Donovan Warnick joins us from Wellington, Colorado.
-A world traveler, activist, and community leader, is a fixture in the Front Range and national level Society for Creative Anachronisms.
+A world traveler, activist, and community leader, he is a fixture in the Front Range and national level Society for Creative Anachronisms events.
 Donovan has lead ensembles and accompanied live dance events for three decades.
-He is a favorite teacher and performer at Elevation Belly Dance in Golden, CO, Estrella War and Pensic War, as well as hosts events for live music and dance in Fort Collins.
+He is a favorite teacher and performer at Elevation Belly Dance in Golden, CO, Estrella War, and Pensic War, as well as hosts events for live music and dance in Fort Collins.

 Ensemble percussion player, James Messerich joins us from Arvada, Colorado.

 Originally from a small Dutch town in upstate New York, has lived in Tucson, Grants, Albuquerque, and Denver.
 He's been playing hand drums for over 30 years.
 His main instrument is the darbuka, along with the Riqq, frame drum and Bodhran.
 He plays Turkish, Arabic, Balkan, North African, and Israeli music, as well as American and Celtic folk.
 He has played with many Denver-area bands, including the Rhythm Slaves, Abbey Rogues, Sherefe & the Habibis, Dunya Divani, Saltanah, Skean Dubh, and Zuruna.